JullierJoaquin/PI_DA/README.md

 The files include...

 - [data](data/): Here, you can find the unprocessed and processed data files.

-- [gallery](gallery/): Here I store all the data visualizations in png format.

 - [lib](lib/:)  Here, I store some recurring visualizations and transformations.